mmcevoy93/Auto_Detection/README.md

 - Andrew

 ## How to run
-Max:
+-Max:
-  in terminal:
+  -in terminal:
-    **python2.7 max_version.py [image filename]**
+    -**python2.7 max_version.py [image filename]**
-    Note include directory path in filename if not in same directory as max_version.py
+    -Note include directory path in filename if not in same directory as max_version.py